Join a Club

 The Equestrian Club is for anyone that has a love of horses and wants to learn more about them!
 This club is an “information-only” club.
 There is no riding and owning a horse is not a requirement.
 We meet once a month on the CBC campus.

 Key Club Moderator: Joe Soto

 Key Club is the high school component of Kiwanis International, a worldwide service organization for individuals desiring personal involvement in the leadership and improvement of their community.
 Service is at the heart of every Key Club and its members learn the importance of being involved in helping make their community a better place.
 Membership is open to all high school students.
 Members attend meetings as needed, experience fellowship and participate in service projects throughout the year.
 Come join us and discover how having a good time while doing meaningful service can truly be a reality.

 Mu Alpha Theta

 The philosophy club was established by William Willis a recent graduate and current Yale student.
 As its origin indicates the club is fueled by the intellectual curiosity of students who seek to discuss and explore topics they encounter as they wind their way towards crafting a personal understanding of the world.
-Socrates wandered into the room once muttering “An examined life is not worth living.” but he found he need not linger here as these students earnestly endeavor to examine the life and its meaning in dialogue with each other.
+Plato wandered into the room once muttering “An unexamined life is not worth living.” but he found he need not linger here as these students earnestly endeavor to examine the life and its meaning in dialogue with each other.